silvanocerza/github-gitless-sync/README.md

 If you don't want to see the button you can hide it, just check the plugin settings.

 The `Sync with GitHub` command is also available.

-### Partial sync

-Optionally you can choose to sync only a part of your vault and/or your repository.
-This might be useful if you keep the sources for your blog in your vault as example, though you sync with some other service.

-> [!WARNING]
-> For the time being changing the directories after onboarding is not supported.
-> I mean, you can do it, though I have not tested it and it's likely to break in unforeseeable ways.

 ### Config sync